philipturner/swift-xtb/README.md

 # Density Functional Theory

+> This repository is a work in progress.

 C++ implementation of performance-portable DFT algorithms, eventually to be GPU-accelerated with Metal and OpenCL.

 Goal: Combine a few recent breakthroughs in quantum chemistry.
 Do this with maximum possible CPU utilization and the simplest possible algorithms.